FreeRidePGH/label_gen-free_ride/README.md

 ## Basic workflow

-* Verify that the highest number confirmed is reasonable
+### Verify that the highest number confirmed is correct

 Command:

     bundle exec script/app current_max_number

-* Generate a PDF of the next pages of labels
+### Generate a PDF of the next pages of labels

-    * For 10 pages the command is:
+* See the example For when 10 pages are generated

-Command:
+Example command:

     bundle exec script/app gen_pages 10

-* Print the PDF on label stock
+### Print the PDF on label stock

 * Use manual feed for the label stock
 * Troubleshoot any printing problems
     * Re-print specific pages from the PDF if necessary

-* Confirm the highest number that was printed
+### Confirm the highest number that was printed

 * Update the database to keep track
-    * For example, if the max number printed was 1529:
+* See the example for when the max number printed was 1529:

-Command:
+Example command:

     bundle exec script/app confirm_max_used 1529

-* Delete the PDF after printing is confirmed
+### Delete the PDF after printing is confirmed

 * Once a label has been printed for a number, that label should never be printed again